 Field-hunting tip

-Look in volcanic fumaroles country — that is the host setting where salammoniac typically forms.
+Look in volcanic fumaroles country, the host setting where salammoniac typically forms.
 If you start seeing sulfur, gypsum, realgar in float, you are in the right ground.
 Field specimens usually show a crusts, efflorescences, stalactites, granular masses habit, so train your eye for that shape before scanning the outcrop.